Squawkykaka/lively-coggers/README.md

     git clone https://github.com/Squawkykaka/lively-coggers/
     ```
 5. Rename the cloned folder to `.minecraft`.
+6. in side that directory run the command `pakku fetch`
-6. Launch the instance in prism launcher.
+7. Launch the instance in prism launcher.
-7. Create a world, and one inside it run
+8. Create a world, and one inside it run
     ```sh
     /probejs dump
     ```
     this will make autocomplete work in vscode
-7. Open the `.minecraft` folder in VSCode to make your changes.
+9. Open the `.minecraft` folder in VSCode to make your changes.